 What is Covered in this Article?

-Based on our experience working with a multitude of hedge funds, we have identified some of the most common data quality issues.
+Based on our experience working with a multitude of investment management firms, we have identified some of the most common data quality issues.
 Our goal is to provide a better understanding of the types of data related frustration that operations and investment teams might be facing, and the steps you could take to address these issues, as part of the long-term data strategy for your fund.

 What exactly is ‘Bad’ Data Within Your Fund Operations?